2ndSightLab/ai-tracker/awswishlist.md

 🟠 When adding MFA in AWS Identity Center (standalone) for use with Kiro, it does not make me enter the Yubikey pin when I choose save another way (it should).

 🟠 On logout trying to connect to EU panorama domain.
 Why?
 No, please.
 Also marketing domain.
 Prefer did not do that.

+🟠 When I create a new account the reuqest succeseeds but in the AWS Organizations console I see no indication of that on any screen I look at.
+I can go to CloudTrail and see that the request succeeded.
+I have to completely refresh the AWS Organizations page to see the account.
+It's confusing.